Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 It is illegal to photograph military and official installations in and around airports.

 Homosexuality is illegal.
 Penalties range from five years to lifetime imprisonment.
-There has been a recent increase in anti-LGBTI rhetoric, including by officials, in The Gambia.
-More information: LGBTI travellers
+There has been a recent increase in anti-LGBTI rhetoric, including by officials.
+More information:

 Skin-bleaching creams and several medicines that are available by prescription or over-the-counter in Australia are illegal in The Gambia.
-It is illegal to import, use or possess or medicines containing codeine, diazepam, hydroquinone, hydrocortisone, betamethasone, flucinonide, clobestatol or clobestatone.
+It is illegal to import, use or possess medicines containing codeine, diazepam, hydroquinone, hydrocortisone, betamethasone, flucinonide, clobestatol or clobestatone.
 Other restrictions may apply - check with an Embassy or Consulate of The Gambia well in advance of travel.
-Penalties include fines of up to US$2,000 and three years imprisonment.
-See Health.
+Penalties can be severe and include heavy fines and/or imprisonment.
+See

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to: